This Jeff Bezos-backed security cam is designed to scare criminals

 The recent history of consumer technology has been focused on making gadgets as sleek and as invisible as possible–cellphones have progressed from chunky boxes to little more than a screen, and sensors that track your heart can now fit inside of a watch.
 But Deep Sentinel signals a new design approach, one in which technology is transparent–and aggressively so–about what it does.

 Obviously, intimidating industrial design won’t be enough to discourage a determined criminal, which is where the rest of the security system steps in.
 But Deep Sentinel claims the LED has been an effective deterrent in at least one case.
-“The one incident we’ve caught so far were two girls TPing a customer’s house,” says Deep Sentinel founder and CEO Dave Sellinberg.
+“The one incident we’ve caught so far were two girls TPing a customer’s house,” says Deep Sentinel founder and CEO Dave Selinger.
 “By the time we came to intervene, they’d seen the LED and run away.”

 As for the device’s UX: It’s a consumer device that people install themselves so it has to be simple to use.
 The camera’s mount has a single screw, and includes a ball-and-socket joint to make easy to adjust the camera’s position.
 The Deep Sentinel system also includes a device called the Hub that sits inside the home, processing all the video coming from the camera and deciding which incidents are serious enough to send to the company’s security team.
 For someone concerned about the system watching them, all the cameras can be turned off with a tap in the Deep Sentinel app.